macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 101 - 303: December 21, 2018

+**Today's Progress**: #R3D101 Finished round 3.
+I have been coding 303 days straight.
+And also today got my FCC JavaScript Algorithms and Data Structures certificate.
+Thank you all for your support.
+Tomorrow starting the Front End Libraries Certification. #freeCodeCamp #Codewars #100DaysOfCode #javascript.

+**Thoughts:** Rank 1,752 @ Codewars - 5 hours of study

 ## Day 100 - 302: December 20, 2018

 **Today's Progress**: #R3D100 Another round is about to finish today (I count to 101).
 Did the first 3 Javascript projects @ FCC.
 The phone number validator took me almost 3 hours.
 I found the courage to do the kata:"Arithmetic List!", "Triple trouble" #freeCodeCamp #Codewars #100DaysOfCode #javascript.